HexHive/FirmFuzz/README.md

 - Run the selenium backend: `java -jar selenium-server-standalone-3.4.0.jar`
 - Run the proxy server using the IP address where the firmware is exposing the web API.
 You can find this looking at the `run.sh` script that is generated for the emulated firmware
 - The proxy server can be run as `mitmdump -R http://192.168.10.1 -s proxylogger.py`
+- If you know the credentials to authenticate with the firmware, put username in first line and password in the second line (with `_` for blank) in `data/credentials.txt` to bootstrap the fuzzing process
 - With these components up, the fuzzer can be fired up.
 An example invocation is provided that tests CI: `python fuzzer.py -d ~/location/of/emulated/firmware/ -u http://0.0.0.0:8080 -v 1 -a 1